By Cretaceous_Bob 0 Comments

 Much later, after I had gotten some money and killed particularly small, helpless wildlife, I attempted to travel.
 I saw a few cities, paying for passage on Silt Striders (aforementioned huge land lice).
 I ran into a bit of bad luck, however, and I ended up spending my last coin traveling to a place called "Gnisis".
 I hadn't been there, so surely a new land would be my ticket to success and riches.
 I come to find out that I am stuck in a town that, as far as I can tell, primarily harvests "muck".
 And there's a mine where they harvest eggs of some asshole creatures that (surprise surprise) kill me on sight.
 And the eggs aren't really worth shit, either.
 Super.

 I leveled up.
 I learned magic.
 I bought armor and weapons.
 I could kill things!
 And I started to complete quests.
 Much later, I returned to Gnisis.
 "The queen of these things what fart out the eggs we harvest is sick!" the citizens told me.
-"Go get a scroll from this guy and use it on the queen and we'll pay you!"
+"Go get a scroll from a notable town-person and use it on the queen and we'll pay you!"
 Easy enough!
 I walked to the part of town he was in.
 I opened the door to his house.
 It was completely empty.
 Totally bare.
-I walked around the fire pit in the center of the hut and found a dead body.
+I walked around the fire pit in the center of the hut and lying there was a dead body.
 I had been here before.
 This man was an important part of the town, and I had murdered him for his clay crap.
 And, more importantly, I now had no idea how to get those scrolls.

 But I think it's more than that.
 Morrowind put me in a crappy, overwhelming situation and left it up to me to get out of it.
 The world was what it was, and what I did to it affected it.
 In Skyrim, the world is affected by me, but by my level, not what I do.
 For the sake of gameplay balance and accessibility, it has a clear, linear path of progression that you walk to the endgame.
 I still could murder NPCs for their worthless household items, but Skyrim never makes me feel like I need to.
 It never has me looking around, searching for a way to surmount the odds.
 I love Oblivion and Skyrim, and I think they are great for different reasons than Morrowind.
 But the way the Elder Scrolls games have changed over the years have followed the trend of the game industry of being a controlled and managed player experience.
 That's great and I have hundreds of hours of fun with it.
 But I still miss Morrowind.
 I miss being in a world that I can poke and prod.

-All of the combat in Morrowind became a joke when I discovered I could enchant boots with levitate and a helmet with health regeneration.
-Most enemies couldn't hit me in the air and if they did, I just got my health back anyway.
+All of the combat in Morrowind became a joke when I discovered I could enchant boots so that they would give me constant levitation and enchant a helmet with health regeneration.
+Most enemies in the game couldn't hit me in the air, and if any did, I just got my health back anyway.
 That is not proper balanced gameplay in any modern sense.
 But that's part of why Morrowind is so great.
 You could discover something about the gameplay that had real impact.
+Things were hard, but one day you could break all of the rules in your favour.
 Everything is a discovery in that game, so everything is a story.

-I got a piece of armor from a quest and the guy told me, "Don't wear that, or the guards will get pissed."
+I got a piece of armor as a reward from a quest and the guy told me, "Don't wear that, or the guards will get pissed."
 I assumed he meant somebody would speak sternly to me, or it would be a crime I would go to jail for.
 I was used to that.
 I put on the armor and went about my business.
 I talked to a guard, and sure enough, he was pissed.
 He tried to kill me.
 I ran out of the city.
 Surely that would blow over.
 Nope.
 I spent the entire rest of the game fighting my way through the guards every time I wanted to go to that city.
+Any time I had to go to that city, I had to be prepared to sprint through the place with every law-enforcement agent who saw me chasing me with the express interest of beating me to death.
+And that's just how the game was forever after.
+You couldn't fix that.
 The world of Morrowind was what it was, and it wasn't really designed with your interaction in mind.
 You could press on it in a certain way, and it would react how it would naturally react.
 It didn't really care if you didn't have a good idea of what the reaction would be, or if it really fucked up your shit.